 3. Prioritize Restorative Sleep

 Your gut microbiome follows a circadian rhythm, just like your brain.
-Poor sleep disrupts gut balance, leading to increased cravings and inflammation.
+Poor sleep disrupts gut balance, which leads to increased cravings and inflammation.

 To support both your digestion and overall wellbeing, create a sleep sanctuary: